“The Young King of the Black Isles” by Maxfield Parrish

 For those interested, the story of “The Young King of the Black Isles” goes like this:

 A young king’s wife was cheating on her husband with a slave paramour.
-When the king found out, he mortally wounded the slave.
-It turned out that the king’s wife was an enchantress, and she put a spell on her lover to keep him alive.
+When the king found out, he attacked the slave, almost nearly killing him.
+The king’s wife was also an enchantress, and she put a spell on her lover to keep him alive.
 In revenge, she cast a spell on her king husband, making him half man and half marble, and turned his fishing kingdom into a desert and lake.
 Every day she would beat her husband with a whip, who could not move quickly enough to escape her, before visiting her paramour who was still just holding onto life.
-When the young king was telling his sad story to a sultan, he “could not restrain his tears” and that image is what Parrish is depicting.
+When the young king was telling his sad story to a sultan, he “could not restrain his tears”.

-The sultan decided to help the young king out and the two developed a plan.
-The sultan visited the wounded slave and finished him off with a sword.
+In his mercy, the sultan decided to help the young king and the two developed a plan.
+The sultan visited the wounded slave and killed him with a sword.
 He then lay down in the slave’s place.
 After the enchantress beat her king husband, she went to visit her wounded lover, who at this point, was not yet able to speak.

 The sultan spoke in the Ethiopian accent of the slave, saying he couldn’t rest because of the daily cries of her husband.
 The enchantress was overjoyed and asked what her lover wished.
 He said he wished that the king was returned to his proper form, which she immediately did.